Russian petrochemical giant Sibur merges with rival TAIF

 · design and implementation of joint PPP projects;

-· implementation of projects to foster communication and cooperation with SMEs;
+· implementation of projects to foster communication and co-operation with SMEs;

 · training of skilled labour in petrochemicals and energy.

-Russian energy companies, led by privately owned Sibur, have increasingly been shifting their focus to petrochemicals in a drive to capitalise on the fast-growing sector and offset the volatile market for crude oil exports.
+Russian energy companies have increasingly been shifting their focus to the petrochemical sector, lured by the high margins of its leader Sibur.

 The terms of the deal changed slightly from the proposal released in April.
-After completion Sibur will own 100% of TAIF and the TAIF shareholders receiving 15% in Sibur in exchange.
-Previously a 50% stake in TAIF was going to be transferred and the remaining shares bought at a later date, but under the new agreement all TAIF’s shares were transferred and the TAIF shareholders will also receive a series of exchange-traded bonds issued by Sibur to the TAIF shareholders.
+After completion Sibur will own 100% of TAIF and the TAIF shareholders will receive 15% in Sibur in exchange.
+Previously a 50% stake in TAIF was going to be transferred and the remaining shares bought at a later date, but under the new agreement all TAIF’s shares will be transferred and the TAIF shareholders will also receive a series of exchange-traded bonds issued by Sibur to the TAIF shareholders.

 “We agreed on this as it will reduce the pressure on Sibur’s cash,” says Komyshan.
-“In addition it makes things easier as all the TAIF daughter companies, some of which are listed, will not be affected.
-Sibur can simply take over the ownership of their packets of shares TAIF holds in all the daughters.
+“In addition, it makes things easier, as all the TAIF daughter companies, some of which are listed, will not be affected.
+Sibur can simply take over the ownership of the packets of shares TAIF holds in all the daughters.
 At some later point all the boards of directors can be replaced as part of a smooth ownership change.”

 TAIF is a privately held holding company based in the Russian region of Tatarstan, which in addition to other assets holds controlling stakes in PAO Nizhnekamskneftekhim (NKNK; petrochemicals), KOS (petrochemicals) and AO TGK-16 (power generation) but does not fully own NKNK and KOS.